New Scholar Information

 Visa and Passport Renewal Information

-An international student who has either an expired passport or one that will expire within six months must apply for renewals prior to re-entering the U.S. Students should check the web page of the U.S. embassy or consulate in their home country to make an appointment once they know their travel dates.
+An international student who has either an expired passport or one that will expire within six months must apply for renewal prior to re-entering the U.S. You should contact your home country’s Embassy or Consulate in the U.S. for information on how to renew or extend your passport from within the U.S.